Hi friend and Welcome!

 - Producers and beat makers, needing the most honest sound for their mixes.

-- Casual listeners who want to re-discover all of their old favorites
+- Casual listeners who want to re-discover all of their old favorites.

-- Listeners in a quiet and isolated environment
+- Listeners in a quiet and isolated environment.

-- Listeners on the go
+- Listeners on the go.

 If you want to hear what was recorded in it’s purest state, the HD 600 is the headphone for you.
 Hands down.
 About as close to perfection in this price range or otherwise, it’s been called the Gold Standard for a reason.
-It’s neutral, honest, flat, but also remains immensely enjoyable, especially with regard to sound-stage and it’s slightly forward mids.
+It’s neutral, honest, flat, but also remains immensely enjoyable, especially with regard to instrument separation/clarity, and it’s slightly forward mids.
 The mid-range gives a tinge of color which contributes to a fast paced and energetic sound that you can get excited about.

 I think I’ve pretty much summed it up, but if you’re on the fence between the K701, the DT880, and the HD 600, just go with the 600.
 It’s Sennheiser’s cream of the crop, and has been around since 1997.
 The DT880 is a phenomenal headphone, but suffers from a slightly harsh high end/treble range.
 The K701 is super neutral as well, but lacks any sort of bass impact, and possesses an unnaturally wide sound-stage that lacks that all important center image.